 The shown diagram is a fundamental and simplified example and does not contain all components that are necessary in a system.
+The numbers in circles refer to the circuit numbers.
 All named components are connected to the ECL Comfort controller.

-List of components:
+List of components: A376 in general, sensors